 Grocery store work can be physically demanding.
 Depending on the services offered, (bakery, butcher, deli, floral, etc.) you could be exposed to heat, sharp cutting instruments, and repetitive motion.
-Interface with the public and handling money can also pose security risks.
+Working with the public and handling money can also pose security risks.

 Stocking product onto the fronts of higher shelves can cause you to reach and overextend, leading to discomfort and possible risk of an ergonomic injury.
 Use lightweight and portable stepstools or ladders to reach higher shelves.
 Shelves that you load from the back can prevent overreaching, or place a false back on the shelf to keep items close.